swiftlang/swift-evolution/proposals/0025-scoped-access-level.md

    private func advanceCount(dx: Int) { counter += dx }

    // incrementTwice() is not visible here

+   class injectedB {
+      func tryToBreakIntoA(a: A) {
+         // this should not be possible.
+A is in scope of injectedB,
+         // but A is not its immediate scope.

+          a.counter = -2 // breaks A’s invariant about counter
+          // if this is possible, it’s very similar to writing an
+          // extension to get access to private APIs
+          // (A’s code has not changed at all to allow this) }
    }

+   class C {
+       func fineToUseSomeVariable(a: A) {
+          // this should be possible and not surprising
+          // because A explicitly marked someVariable to be visible in
+          // the same file
+           a.someVariable = 2
+       }
+   }
+}

 extension A {
    // counter is not visible here
    // advanceCount() is not visible here
+   // someVariable is visible here

    // may be useful only to implement some other methods of the extension
    // hidden from anywhere else, so incrementTwice() doesn’t show up in